 Prebiotics on the other hand are not the bacteria themselves, but food for those bacteria.
 Namely specific types of fibres that our gut bacteria are known to use for fuel.
 It is important to note though that ALL fibre is beneficial in it’s own way and we should be focusing on getting a variety of fibres from fruits, vegetables, whole grains, nuts, seeds, and pulses to maintain good gut health.
 Eating a varied diet with whole foods should always come before taking a supplement.

-What about chemical residues on fruits and vegetables?
-Should I choose organic instead?
+What about pesticides/chemical residues on fruits and vegetables?

 I hear this question all the time!
 Many of us are concerned about the harmful side effects of chemicals in our food, and organic might seem like the way to go to make sure our foods are completely chemical-free….right?